rvohealth/dream/README.md

 # e.g. within a different app's package.json:
 #
 #  "scripts": {
-#     "build:schema": "yarn --cwd=node_modules/dream build:schema"
+#     "sync:schema": "yarn --cwd=node_modules/dream sync:schema"
 # }

-yarn dream build:schema --core
+yarn dream sync:schema --core
 # runs the same sync script mentioned above, but for core development.
 You would run this if you were trying to
 # sync for the test-app, which is used to seed the local tests and provide models for use within the console.
 # Similar to above, a local copy of schema is kept within test-app/db/schema.ts, which is updated each time you
 # run yarn core:db:migrate.

-yarn dream build:associations
+yarn dream sync:associations
 # runs a script which analyzes your models, building a mapping of the associations into typescript interfaces
 # which will assist in providing enforced type completion mechanisms at the code composition level.
 This must be
 # this is used by the underlying `load` method, as well as includes and joins methods within the query
 # building layer.
 This is all copied to the file specified in the `.dream.yml#associations_path`.
 This is also automatically done whenever you run migrations, run specs, or open a console

-yarn dream build:associations --core
+yarn dream sync:associations --core
 # same as above, but copies the associations.ts file to test-app/db/associations.ts

 yarn dream copy:boilerplate --core